abcnorio/nspawn-aiml/Readme.md

 ### Delay of network bringing up

-Bringing up the network of the guest seems to require some time.
+Bringing up the network of the guest seems to require sometmes time, normally not with static IP.
 There is... nothing to do, but after 10-20 secs it should work fine.
 While working on this no errors could be found that showed any reasons for the delay of the network coming up, so if anyone has a solution to fasten it, please feel free to post it.
 Once the network runs, there are no problems to be reported (speed, stability, etc.).

 ### Bound to systemd